amoodie/StratGAN/README.md

 The model is a deep-convolutional generative adversarial network (DCGAN) that has been trained on laboratory experiment data.
 I use custom `tensorflow` implementations of convolutional layers and dense layers, which include my flexible batch normalization operation.
 The GAN is trained on patches cropped out of slices from the Tulane Delta Basin 10-1 experiment.
+Each of 6 slices was treated as separate categorical labels and fed into the GAN as a one-hot label vector.

 <img src="https://github.com/amoodie/stratgan/blob/master/private/tulane_slice.png" alt="patch_demo" width=300>

 *Figure 1: example of slice from Tulane Delta Basin experiment that was cropped to produce training data.
-Note this is a small part of the slice.*
+Red box is approximate size of cropped training image.
+Note that this image shows only a small part of the slice.*